 For many travelers, the Mediterranean seaside drive is the absolute dream road giving access to the Adriatic Sea beauties and its stunning beaches.
 The road has clear blue water to one side, and the view of islands in the distance.
 Offering beautiful landscapes and a breathtaking coastal panorama, it has to be seen to be believed.
 This highway is often taken by tour buses and individual tourists; major travel destinations can be found along its route, and the view of the ocean and countryside during the journey shows how the landscape changes from north to south.

 Leading from Croatia down to Montenegro, the road was planned in the 1930s and built in the 50s and 60s at the time of Yugoslavian President Tito.
 It was open for traffic on 30 May 1965.

 Is the Adriatic Highway safe to drive?

 The road features collections of serpentine twists and turns, leading to a hole in the crash barrier, the sea hundreds of feet below.
 It swoops down close to the shoreline before climbing high over clifftops, often with nothing but a sheer drop on one side to the sea below.
 Experienced drivers may find the two-lane, curving highway, which is often positioned at the very edge of cliff ledges, thrilling, but those who prefer to give someone else control of the wheel should consider taking a bus tour with an experienced guide and professional driver.
-Highway is perfectly safe, usually is not heavy traffic anyway, even in summer, in peak of tourist season.
+The highway is perfectly safe, usually not experiencing heavy traffic, even in summer, in the peak of the tourist season.
 Fuel is readily available all along the route and should pose no problems.